trong0dn/docker-setup/README.md

 # docker-setup

-This repository holds some useful and frequently assessed Docker template yaml files for quick reference.
+This repository holds some useful and frequently accessed Docker template yaml files for quick reference.

 ## Working Technologies Stack